bhoffman0/CSAwesome2/_sources/Unit3-Class-Creation/topic-3-4-constructors.rst

 to surprising results: if some other code changes the object it will change for you too.
 If that’s not what you want, sometimes it makes sense to copy the object passed to the constructor and store the copy in the instance variable instead.
-How to make the copy will depend on the class of the object but often you can just construct a new object of the appropriate class using values from the original object as shown below.
+How to make the copy will depend on the class of the object, but often you can just construct a new object of the appropriate class using values from the original object as shown below.
+This way the instance variable ``addr`` does not hold a reference to the original object ``initAddr``, and the methods in the ``Person`` class cannot modify the state of the original object.

 .. code-block:: java